 Field-based natural history

 An enormous advantage of natural science is that the real world provides a definitively "correct" set of outcomes against which to test the predictions of the models that we dream up.
 Experiments and field observations help inspire simple abstractions of complex mechanisms, and help me make sure that the theory I work on remains relevant to ecological problems.
 In the past, the majority of my taxonomic and field experience has been in grasslands, especially prairies in the US Midwest, and meadows in Central Europe.
 I also have some experience with ant communities in North America and the Caribbean.
 Field projects that I have worked on include:

 1. Prairie plant community change in old field succession

-Studies of old ecological succession - and especially of old field succession - were one of the first research programs that sough to explain how diverse communities of species influenced one another and their environments.
+Studies of old ecological succession - and especially of old field succession - were one of the first research programs that sought to explain how diverse communities of species influenced one another and their environments.
 Old field succession is particularly relevant today, as it describes the recovery of natural communities following disturbances such as farming or intensive grazing.
-Working at the Cedar Creek LTER (predominantly in experiment 14 and experiment 54), I led the most recent re-survey of a long-term "chronoseries" characterizing almost a century of succession across about 20 old fields (our fieldwork was immortalized in a painting by resident artist Glenn Terry, shown above).
+Working at the Cedar Creek LTER (predominantly in experiment 14 and experiment 54) in 2016 and 2022, I led the two most recent re-surveys of a long-term "chronoseries" characterizing almost a century of succession across more than 20 old fields (the 2016 resurvey campaign was immortalized in a painting by resident artist Glenn Terry, shown above).
 Based on results from this, and past, surveys, we found that successional trajectories could be broadly explained as a function of field-level soil fertility, fire history, and weather.
 Results from the first of these re-surveys are published in a 2019 issue of Journal of Ecology.

 2. Role of seed dispersal in shaping grassland communities